 Over the next several months, Microsoft would slowly gain a number of new private investors.
-And according to Securities and Exchange Commission regulations, once a company has more than 500 private shareholders it must go public.
+According to Securities and Exchange Commission regulations, once a company has more than 500 private shareholders it must go public.
 Therefore an IPO was inevitable, even though Bill Gates would have preferred to stay private.

 At 9:35 am on March 13, 1986, MSFT opened at $25.75 per share.
 Goldman Sach's CEO could be heard on the trading floor shouting:

 By the end of trading, 3.6 million MSFT shares had been exchanged and the stock price (having peaked at $29.25) ended the day at $27.75.

 So how much were Gates, Allen, and Ballmer worth after their smash hit IPO? $10 billion? $20 billion? $50 billion? $100 billion????
 Nope, nope, nope and nope.
 Microsoft ended the day with a total market cap of $780 million.

 That's right, Bill Gates was worth "just" $350 million after the Microsoft IPO.
 What's even crazier is the fact that he personally only sold $1.6 million worth of shares on opening day.
-Bill, who was in Australia on vacation the day the company went public, would eventually use $150,000 of his IPO earnings to pay off the mortgage on his Seattle house.
+He wasn't even in Seattle when the company went public.
+Bill was in Australia on vacation on IPO day.
+He would eventually use $150,000 of his IPO earnings to pay off the mortgage on his Seattle house.

 Paul Allen, who was at least actually in Seattle on IPO day, told a local paper that he was "very happy" and "might go out for some champagne later to celebrate".
 What a couple of maniacs!